yuangan/3D-Shape-Segmentation-via-Shape-Fully-Convolutional-Networks/README.md

 ## 2.preprocessing (you need to run the python files to build the data for SFCN)

-need: python 2.7, numpy, scipy, sklearn
+requirement: python 2.7, numpy, scipy, sklearn

 a.edit the all_cimbine.py:

 old_feature_dir : 3d shapes' feature files

 dir_all: 3d shapes' other files(dist, area, adj, seg)

 b.set the output dir

 dir_output

 c.run

-## 3.build caffe see caffe_read.txt
+## 3.build caffe

+see caffe_read.txt

 ## 4.caffe-plier